mroblesh1/tt09-ece-110/docs/info.md

 ## How it works

+Frequency Encoder:
+Takes an 1-bit oscillating input and outputs frequency (# of rising edges in a sampling period).
+Takes in a 2-bit input to determine sampling period (100, 1k, 10k, 100k CC)

+Frequency Decoder:
-Takes an 8-bit input voltage and treats it as a current injection to a LIF neuron
+Takes in an 8-bit number and outputs a frequency corresponding to the input.
+Higher values correspond to a higher output frequency.

 ## How to test

-Do something
+Provided testbench mostly checks if decoder and encoder behave roughly as expected for a given constant input.

 ## External hardware